 In celebration of the Wenham Museum’s 90th year, the museum presents Picture This: 90 Years of Storybook Art, an exhibit exploring how toys have provided inspiration to authors and illustrators since the genre of children’s literature began.

 This playful exhibit features classic toy stories that come to life through more than 50 original storybook illustrations, the books, and the toys themselves, in a colorful display engaging for all ages.
-Beautifully detailed original storybook illustrations set the scene for classic toys displayed side-by-side with the artwork of cherished stories including Alexander and the Wind-Up Mouse: (Caldecott Honor Book) (Pinwheel Books) by Lego Lionni, Raggedy Ann in the Golden Meadow by Johnny Gruell (used at Amazon: Raggedy Ann in the golden meadow ), and The Doll's House by Tasha Tudor.
+Beautifully detailed original storybook illustrations set the scene for classic toys displayed side-by-side with the artwork of cherished stories including [amazon 0394829115 inline] by Lego Lionni, Raggedy Ann in the Golden Meadow by Johnny Gruell (used at Amazon: [amazon B0008B3K9Y inline]), and [amazon 014030942X inline] by Tasha Tudor.

 Children will have fun playing with replicas of the timeless toys that inspired these storybooks, dress in character costumes, become an illustrator as they create their own picture book and practice storytelling with over-sized story cubes.